Mohamad Tony Harjono: Military secretary and commander

 Harjono as military secretary accompanying Coordinating Minister for Political, Legal, and Security Affairs Mahfud MD announcing new national heroes in 2021.

-Harjono received his second star shortly after being appointed as Joko Widodo's military secretary.
+Harjono received his second star shortly after being appointed Joko Widodo's military secretary.
 He was installed for the position on 11 November 2020 and was promoted to air vice-marshal a week later.
-In April 2022, Harjono was appointed as the commissioner for the Pelita Air Service company, representing the air force interests.
+In April 2022, Harjono was appointed the commissioner for the Pelita Air Service company, representing the air force interests.

 Less than two years later, on 13 July 2022, Harjono became the Commander of the Air Force Doctrine, Education and Training Leadership Command, and received his third star as air marshal on 29 July.
 Harjono continued to held the position of military secretary until 24 August.

 Harjono's stint in the Air Force Doctrine, Education and Training Leadership Command lasted for less than six months, as on 6 December 2022 he became the commander of the newly-formed National Air Operations Command.
 A year later, on 13 December 2023, Harjono was made as the Commander of the Second Joint Territorial Defense Command.
 On both occasions, Harjono replaced Andyawan Martono Putra, who was five years more senior than him.